Former MP, Huntingdon

 We have lots more plain English analysis of Jonathan Djanogly’s voting record on issues like health, welfare, taxation and more.
 Visit Jonathan Djanogly’s full vote analysis page for more.

-Conservative MP for Huntingdon
+Former Conservative MP for Huntingdon

 Entered the House of Commons on 7 June 2001 — General election

 Left the House of Commons on 3 May 2017 — Dissolved for election

 Jonathan Djanogly campaigned to remain in the European Union Source: BBC

 Please note that numbers do not measure quality.
 Also, representatives may do other things not currently covered by this site.

 Note for journalists and researchers: The data on this page may be used freely, on condition that TheyWorkForYou.com is cited as the source.